PuPy-Python/mentorship-app/README.md

 `pipenv install --dev packagename`.
 To uninstall a package, replace `install` with `uninstall`.

+Before updating your pull request, run `pipenv lock` if you have installed any new packages.
+It is safe to run this if you have not installed anything (no changes will be made), so if you are not sure, go ahead and run it.

 Commit any changes that occur for `Pipfile` and `Pipfile.lock`.
 For the most part those should be "the right thing".